stevenjoezhang/luci-app-adguardhome/README.md

   - Or directly use the main program binary
 - Compress core with `upx` (`xz` dependency, the script will auto download if needed.
 If `opkg` source can't connect, please include this package during compilation)
 - DNS redirection methods:
-  - As the upstream of `dnsmasq` (IP in AdGuard Home statistics will show as `127.0.0.1`, unable to track clients and adjust settings accordingly, `ssr-plus` works normally)
+  - As the upstream of `dnsmasq` (IP in AdGuard Home statistics will show as `127.0.0.1`, unable to track clients and adjust settings accordingly)
-  - Redirect port 53 to AdGuard Home (IPv6 needs additional IPv6 NAT redirect, or if client uses IPv6 the redirect may be invalid; `ssr-plus` will fail if not using `dnsmasq` as upstream)
+  - Redirect port 53 to AdGuard Home (Directly using the system firewall settings, offers better compatibility with `nftables` and also supports IPv6 redirection)
-  - Replace `dnsmasq` with port 53 (needs AdGuard Home configuration with `dnsip=0.0.0.0`, ports of `dnsmasq` and AdGuard Home will be exchanged, `ssr-plus` will fail if not using `dnsmasq` as upstream)
+  - Replace `dnsmasq` with port 53 (needs AdGuard Home configuration with `dnsip=0.0.0.0`, ports of `dnsmasq` and AdGuard Home will be exchanged)
 - Customization options:
   - Customize executable file path (supports `/tmp`, auto redownload after reboot)
   - Customize config file path